aka7/aws/cfn/README.md

       "private-subnet-1c" : { "CIDR" : "10.248.6.0/24" }
     },

+- if you have a VPN gateway, then enter the VpnGatewayID, otherwise remove this from the template, you will need remove the following.

+    "privateVPNGatewayRouteProp" : {
+        "Type" : "AWS::EC2::VPNGatewayRoutePropagation",
+        "Properties" : {
+                "RouteTableIds" : [{"Ref" : "PrivateRouteTableA"},{"Ref" : "PrivateRouteTableB"},{"Ref" : "PrivateRouteTableC"}],
+                "VpnGatewayId" : { "Ref" : "VpnGatewayID" }
+        }
+     },

-- if you have VPN connection into your office, and have VPN gateway, then enter the vpngateway details,  otherwise remove this from the template, This gateway is only there to create a static route for your internal supernet into private routing table.
+This gateway is only there to create a static route for your internal supernet into private routing table.

 launch aws-vpc.json (provide your vpcid) - creates subnets you specify